 Visual Charts Included

-There are two types of colorwork charts to work from, one with sample colors and the others with letters so you can fill in your colors of choice with pencils or crayons.
+There are two types of colorwork charts to work from for these crochet sweaters, one with sample colors and the other with letters, so you can fill in your colors of choice with pencils or crayons.

 CROCHET & TAG